projectfluent/fluent.js/fluent-langneg/README.md

 ### filtering (default)

-In this strategy the algorithm will look for the best matching available locale for each requested locale.

-Example:

-requested: ['de-DE', 'fr-FR']
-available: ['it', 'de', 'en-US', 'fr-CA', 'de-DE', 'fr', 'de-AU']

-supported: ['de-DE', 'fr']

-### matching

 In this strategy the algorithm will try to match as many available locales as possible for each of the requested locale.